hzeller/beagleg/README.md

       --axis-mapping            : Axis letter mapped to which motor connector (=string pos) Use letter or '_' for empty slot.
                                   You can use the same letter multiple times for mirroring.
                                   Use lowercase to reverse.
-(Default: 'XYZEABC')
+(Default: 'XYZEA')
       --channel-layout          : Driver channel (0..7) mapped to which motor connector (=string pos) This depends on the harware mapping of the cape (Default for BUMPS: '23140').
       --port <port>         (-p): Listen on this TCP port for GCode.